Combining DDD, CQRS, and Clean Architecture in Go

 Start with the domain

-Even if it doesn’t look like the worst code you’ve seen in your life, functions like ApproveTrainingReschedule tend to get more complex over time.
+Even if this doesn’t look like the worst code you’ve ever seen, functions like ApproveTrainingReschedule tend to get more complex over time.
 More complex functions mean more potential bugs during future development.

-It’s even more likely if we are new to the project, and we don’t have the “shaman knowledge” about it.
-You should always consider all the people who will work on the project after you, and make it resistant to be broken accidentally by them.
-That will help your project to not become the legacy that everybody is afraid to touch.
-You probably hate that feeling when you are new to the project, and you are afraid to touch anything to not break the system.
+This is even more likely if you are new to the project and lack the “shaman knowledge” about it.
+You should always consider all the people who will work on the project after you, and make it resistant to being accidentally broken by them.
+That will help your project avoid becoming the legacy code that everybody is afraid to touch.
+You probably know that feeling when you’re new to a project and afraid to touch anything for fear of breaking the system.

-It’s not uncommon for people to change their job more often than every 2 years.
-That makes it even more critical for long-term project development.
+It’s not uncommon for people to change jobs more often than every two years.
+This makes it even more critical for long-term project development.

-If you don’t believe that this code may become complex, I recommend checking the Git history of the worst place in the project you work on.
-In most cases, that worst code started with “just a couple simple ifs”. 😉 The more complex the code will be, the more difficult it will be to simplify it later.
+If you don’t believe this code may become complex, I recommend checking the Git history of the worst place in the project you work on.
+In most cases, that worst code started with “just a couple of simple ifs”. 😉 The more complex the code becomes, the more difficult it will be to simplify later.
 We should be sensitive to emerging complexity and try to simplify it as soon as we can.

 Training domain entity

-During analyzing the current use cases handled by the trainings microservice, I found that they are all related to a training.
-It is pretty natural to create a Training type to handle these operations.
+While analyzing the current use cases handled by the trainings microservice, I found that they are all related to a training.
+It’s natural to create a Training type to handle these operations.

 Service methods